Man guilty of plotting Oxford Street truck attack

 Ludlow, from Rochester, also pleaded guilty to setting up Facebook and Paypal accounts which he used to fund Daesh fighters based in the Philippines.
 The Facebook account was called “Antique Collections” and appeared to be a legitimate business selling antiques.
 Members of the public could make payments to the site via Paypal.
 Ludlow transferred around £120 to a radicalised medic living in the Philippines.

-Ludlow will be sentenced on 02 November at the Old Bailey.
+Ludlow is expected to be sentenced in January 2019 at the Old Bailey.

 Deb Walsh from the CPS said: “Lewis Ludlow considers himself a soldier fighting for Daesh in the UK.